Hydrostatic Power Train For Gas Powered Units

 Most tugs are powered with an industrial 4 cycle gas engine, electric start (10-H, 10-S, TT-HD-GA, TT-SD-GA, 5W-SD-GA models), recoil backup engine that comes with at least a one (1) year factory warranty.

-Throttle Grip Control For Gas Powered Tugs
+Twist Grip Control For Gas Powered Tugs

-Most models feature an exclusive “Throttle Grip Control”.
+Most models feature an exclusive “Twist Grip Control”.
 Both hands remain on handle bar to control the total operation of the AIRTUG® including travel speed, reversing, braking, and steering via the 8” rear caster.
 No need to remove a hand for trans control during critical maneuvering in tight quarters.
 Our new hydrostats now feature a spring back “return to brake/neutral” to ensure neutral starts and to absolutely prevent creep when a running tug is temporarily unattended.

 Aircraft Loading Systems

 The winch strap or J-hook load system transfers the aircraft nosewheel weight onto the AIRTUG® drive wheels to provide traction pressure.
 This avoids having to manually hold down on the handle to get the necessary traction.
 This system gets the nosewheel loaded regardless of any poor traction surfaces such as ice or snow, or wet, slick hangar floors.
 It also gets the nosewheel loaded regardless of nosewheel weight, or having to place chocks behind mains.

 All models are built with a common frame design.
 All mig welded, heavy gauge steel frames.